icon-project/icon-project.github.io/docs/score_deploy_guide.md

 ![](./images/deploy_2.png)

-On T-Bears, you can also get the transaction results by transaction hash.
-In the result, you can get the SCORE address, `scoreAddress` in the below sample.
-Note that SCORE address is assigned before passing the audit.
-You can not check the audit status from T-Bears CLI.
+On T-Bears, you can also get the transaction results using the transaction hash.
+In the result, you can get the SCORE address in the `scoreAddress` field as shown below.
+Note that the SCORE address is assigned before passing the audit, it doesn't mean it has been accepted yet.

 ```bash
 (work) $ tbears txresult 0x469fce37cf1e7fb9892e1333a15d4e20f86e8f010b56fe0708bd89246dedcfbf